The Ronettes: Rise to prominence with Phil Spector

-After their successful audition, Spector decided to sign the group.
-Originally, he wanted to sign Ronnie as a solo act, until her mother told him either he signed the Ronettes as a group or it was no deal.
-He agreed to sign the group and instructed Ronnie's mother to inform Colpix Records that the women had "given up" on show business so the studio would release their contract.
+Spector decided to sign the group; originally, he wanted to sign Ronnie as a solo act, until her mother told him he would sign the Ronettes as a group or there would be no deal.
+Spector agreed, instructing Ronnie's mother to inform Colpix Records that the women had "given up" on show business so the studio would release their contract.
 By March 1963, the group was officially signed to Spector's Philles Records.

-The first song the Ronettes rehearsed and recorded with Phil Spector was written by Spector, Jeff Barry, and Ellie Greenwich called "Why Don't They Let Us Fall in Love".
+The first song the Ronettes rehearsed and recorded with Spector was written by Spector, Jeff Barry, and Ellie Greenwich, "Why Don't They Let Us Fall in Love".
 They brought the women out to California to make the record, but, once it was completed, Spector declined to release it.
-They recorded more songs for Spector, including covers of "The Twist", "The Wah-Watusi" (lead vocals by Nedra), "Mashed Potato Time", and "Hot Pastrami".
-These four songs were released, but were credited to The Crystals on their 1963 Philles LP The Crystals Sing Their Greatest Hits, Volume 1.
+The Ronettes recorded more songs for Spector, including covers of "The Twist", "The Wah-Watusi" (lead vocals by Nedra), "Mashed Potato Time", and "Hot Pastrami".
+These four songs were released, but were credited to the Crystals on their 1963 Philles LP The Crystals Sing Their Greatest Hits, Volume 1.

-"Be My Baby"

 After having been denied a release of their song as well as having credit for their next four recordings go to another group, the Ronettes went to work on the Phil Spector/Jeff Barry/Ellie Greenwich song "Be My Baby".
 The Ronettes recorded "Be My Baby" in July 1963, and it was released by August.
 "Be My Baby" was a smash record for the Ronettes.
-Radio stations played the song throughout the fall of 1963, and the Ronettes were invited to tour the country with Dick Clark on his "Caravan of Stars" tour.
-"Be My Baby" inspired a legion of Ronettes fans, including Brian Wilson of The Beach Boys, who clearly intended "Don't Worry Baby" as an homage to the group.
-By autumn that year, it was a Top 10 hit and peaked at number 2 on the Billboard Top 100.
+Radio stations played the song throughout fall 1963, and the Ronettes were invited to tour the country with Dick Clark on his "Caravan of Stars" tour.
+"Be My Baby" inspired a legion of Ronettes fans, including Brian Wilson of the Beach Boys, who clearly intended "Don't Worry Baby" as an homage to the group.
+The song became a Top 10 hit and peaked at number 2 on the Billboard Top 100.
 "Our lives were turned upside down," Ronnie later recalled.
 "All the things I'd ever dreamed about were finally coming true."